Man stabbed to death in front of father in Delhi | Law-Order

 - India

-A 20-year-old man was on Thursday stabbed to death in front of his father during a scuffle in northwest Delhi’s Azadpur, police said.
+A 20-year-old man was on Thursday stabbed to death in front of his father during a scuffle in northwest Delhi's Azadpur area, police said.

 The deceased has been identified as Dev Priya, a resident of Burari, they said.